ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 waveform = ['SIN', 'SQU', 'RAMP', 'PULS', 'NOIS', 'DC', 'USER'] where the key of the dictionary is the argument this argument depends on.
 THIS IS VERY IMPORTANT: All class attributes should have the same name as the arg it refers too!
+When parsing the manual to understand what ranges to choose make sure we take the explicit values they give us associated with the command and not some calculation we make.

 As a final check ensure that any write/query/read commands passed to the instrument come from the given manual (if a manual is given) and prioritize example code over written descriptions if possible.